Consumption tax: Savings effect

-Consumption taxes do not tax savings, which allows invested assets to accumulate untaxed.
-If, in the absence of taxes, one dollar of savings is put aside for retirement at nine percent compound interest, the balance grows to $7.91 after twenty-four years.
-Alternatively, by assuming a thirty-three percent tax rate, the same dollar is reduced to about sixty-seven cents after taxes when earned.
-The effective interest rate, thereafter, is reduced to six percent, since the rest of the yield is paid in taxes.

-After twenty-four years, the balance increases only to $2.73.
-The cumulative taxes in the latter case are $1.02.
-The other $4.16 is not lost by the economy in any sense, as the $4.16 is what the government would make in interest, if it had invested its tax revenue in the same investment.
-If the initial invested amount is not taxed when earned, but the earnings are taxed thereafter, the cumulative taxes paid are the same, but are spread more evenly across the period.
-These results are primarily sensitive to the rate of return; for example, with a three percent return most of the tax receipts come from the tax on the initial dollar.

 To the extent that taxing something results in less of it (whether income or consumption), taxing consumption instead of income should encourage both work and capital formation, which increases economic growth, while discouraging consumption.
 Secondly, the tax base is larger because all consumption is taxed.

 Flat consumption taxes are regressive (shift the tax burden to the less well-off).
 The ratio of tax obligation to income tends to shrink as income increases because high-earners tend to consume proportionally less of their income.
 An individual unable to save will pay taxes on all his income, but an individual who saves or invests a portion of his income is taxed only on the remaining income.